pm-912/prework-study-guide/README.md

 # prework-study-guide
-A study guide for coding prework
-  I'm assuming I'll edit this later
+A study guide for coding prework, I'm assuming I'll edit this later